 |

-How to get into it: Start with a high school diploma or GED, then gain skills through trade schools, community colleges, or certification programs.
+How to get into it: A high school diploma or GED, then gain skills through trade schools, community colleges, or certification programs.
 Also, look for opportunities through technical trade unions, such as the International Federation of Professional and Technical Engineers (IFPTE).
 Entry-level roles in IT support, networking, or cybersecurity often require certifications like CompTIA A+, Network+, or Cisco’s CCNA, which can be earned through online learning.

 🎓 Need help paying for school?
 Check out our top student loan picks to compare options and find what best fits your future.